kellenvu/kellenvu.github.io/_posts/2023-09-30-stanford-recap.md

 {% include elements/video.html id="rsXVMX8oaus" %}

 1. **POETRY INTO FILM**.
-During quarantine, I wrote, directed, and edited a short film based on the poem "Self-Inquiry Before the Job Interview" by Gary Soto.
+During quarantine, I wrote, acted, and edited a short film based on the poem "Self-Inquiry Before the Job Interview" by Gary Soto.
 It won 2nd place in Stanford's Poetry Into Film festival.

 2. **ALiEM**.
 I became the official podcast engineer for [Academic Life in Emergency Medicine](https://academiclifeinem.podbean.com/).